Cinzano Logo

 Cinzano Logo 1990

-The developers of the logo returned the rectangular base but made it white and outlined it with a black border, which was interrupted at the top and bottom – in those places where the parts of the lion protruded.
-The heraldic animal and the monogram next to it were depicted in a pattern of dots.
-The same points passed along the entire perimeter of the rectangle from the inside.
+The developers returned the rectangular base to the logo but made it white and outlined it with a black frame, which was interrupted at the top and bottom by the lion’s protruding parts.
+The heraldic animal and the monogram next to it were depicted as a pattern of dots.
+Similar dots ran around the entire perimeter of the rectangle from the inside.
 The drawing was partially obscured by the black inscription “CINZANO.”
-The word in the foreground traditionally consisted of bold sans-serif letters.
+The word in the foreground was traditionally set in bold sans-serif letters.
 The font was the same as on the 1929 emblem.

 2000 – 2009